mathigon/textbooks/polygons-and-polyhedra/content.md

       td #[+input(12)] Faces#[br]20 Vertices#[br]30 Edges
       td #[+input(20)] Faces#[br]12 Vertices#[br]30 Edges

-section
+---

-  p Notice how the number of faces and vertices are #[+blank('swapped around|the same')] for cube an octahedron, and dodecahedron and icosahedron, while the number of edges #[+blank('stays the same|are different')].
-These pairs of Platonic solids are called #[strong dual solids].
+Notice how the number of faces and vertices are #<swapped around|the same> for cube an octahedron, and dodecahedron and icosahedron, while the number of edges
+<stays the same|are different>.
+These pairs of Platonic solids are called
+__dual solids__.

-  p We can even turn one into each other, by “replacing” every face with a vertex, and vice versa:
+We can even turn one into each other, by “replacing” every face with a vertex, and vice versa:

   .row
     .grow: x-img-sequence(src="/resources/polygons-and-polyhedra/images/dual1/d#.png", pages="24", width="300", height="300")
     .grow: x-img-sequence(src="/resources/polygons-and-polyhedra/images/dual2/d#.png", pages="24", width="300", height="300")

-  p The tetrahedron is dual with itself.
+The tetrahedron is dual with itself.
 If we were to do the same kind of intersection, we would simply get two tetrahedra.

-//- ---------------------------------------------------------------------------
-//- ---------------------------------------------------------------------------

-section(data-gloss="archimedean")
+---{.gloss(archimedean))

-  h2 More on Polyhedra
+## More on Polyhedra

-  p #[strong Archimedean solids] are slightly less regular.
+__Archimedean solids__ are slightly less regular.
 They are like Platonic solids, but they can consist of more than one type of regular polygon.
-They are named after another ancient Greek mathematician: #[x-bio#archimedes Archimedes of Syracuse].
+They are named after another ancient Greek mathematician:
+[Archimedes of Syracuse](.bio(archimedes)).
 In total there are 13 Archimedean solids, plus two mirror images.

-  //- TODO Prisms and antiprisms, whose symmetry groups are the dihedral groups, are generally not considered to be Archimedean solids, despite meeting the above definition.
-With this restriction, there are only finitely many Archimedean solids.
-All but the elongated square gyrobicupola can be made via Wythoff constructions from the Platonic solids with tetrahedral, octahedral and icosahedral symmetry.
+// TODO Prisms and antiprisms, whose symmetry groups are the dihedral groups,
+// are generally not considered to be Archimedean solids, despite meeting the
+// above definition.
+With this restriction, there are only finitely many
+// Archimedean solids.
+All but the elongated square gyrobicupola can be made via
+// Wythoff constructions from the Platonic solids with tetrahedral, octahedral
+// and icosahedral symmetry.

   .row
     div(style="width: 160px")